-Why did I receive a “New York Motor Vehicle No-Fault Insurance Law Denial of Claim Form” indicating that the no-fault insurance company did not pay my doctor’s bill?
+Why did I receive a “New York Motor Vehicle No-Fault Insurance Law Denial of Claim Form” indicating that the No-Fault insurance company did not pay my doctor’s bill?

-We get calls all the time from people asking why the no-fault insurance company didn’t pay the doctor’s bill and whether they are responsible for it.
+We get calls all the time from people asking why the No-Fault insurance company didn’t pay the doctor’s bill and whether they are responsible for it.

-Assuming that 1) you filed the application for no-fault benefits on time; 2) your doctor sent the bill to your no-fault insurance company within 45 days; and 3) your no-fault benefits are still available, the Denial of Claim form is probably indicating that the doctor’s bill was paid.
+Assuming that 1) you filed the application for No-Fault benefits on time, 2) your doctor sent the bill to your No-Fault insurance company within 45 days, and 3) your No-Fault benefits are still available, the Denial of Claim form is probably indicating that the doctor’s bill was paid.

 Why No-Fault Denial of Claim Forms Are Confusing

-What confuses everyone is that every time a medical provider gets paid by no-fault, the insurance company sends you a No-Fault Denial of Claim Form even if the insurance company pays 100% of the bill.
+What confuses everyone is that every time a medical provider gets paid by No-Fault, the insurance company sends you a No-Fault Denial of Claim Form, even if the insurance company pays 100% of the bill.

-Do I Have To Pay a Copayment Every Time I See a Doctor?
+Do I Have to Pay a Co-Payment Every Time I See a Doctor?

-No. There are no co-payments for medical treatment paid by no-fault when you are injured in a car accident.
+No. There are no co-payments for medical treatment paid by No-Fault when you are injured in a car accident.

 Why Is No-Fault Refusing to Pay My Medical Bill?

 This is usually because the medical provider billed more than the allowed amount.
-Your doctor may send a bill for $300 but the no-fault insurance company might only pay $78.
-The no-fault insurance company is only required to pay the rate indicated on the workers compensation fee schedule.
+Your doctor may send a bill for $300, but the No-Fault insurance company might only pay $78.
+The No-Fault insurance company is only required to pay the rate indicated on the Worker’s Compensation fee schedule.

-Several months after your car accident, the no-fault insurance company will have you examined by their doctor who may deny further medical treatment.
+Several months after your car accident, the No-Fault insurance company will have you examined by their doctor, who may deny further medical treatment.

 If you are denied further treatment by a neurologist examining you for the no-fault insurance company, you can still see an orthopedic surgeon because they are in different medical specialties.

-After going to a no-fault physical examination, you will also receive a denial of claim form which may either deny all further medical treatment and benefits, deny further treatment from a particular medical specialty, or allow further medical treatment until a certain date.
+After going to a No-Fault physical examination, you will also receive a denial of claim form, which may either deny all further medical treatment and benefits, deny further treatment from a particular medical specialty, or allow further medical treatment until a certain date.
 Again, you must carefully read the reason stated at the bottom of the form.

-If, after a no-fault exam, you have been denied further treatment and you continue to receive treatment for the denied medical specialty, you will become responsible for the medical bills.
+If, after a No-Fault exam, you have been denied further treatment and continue receiving treatment for the denied medical specialty, you will become responsible for the medical bills.

 Can I Pay My Doctor and Get Reimbursed by No-Fault?

-If you paid the doctor at the time of treatment and submitted the bill to no-fault yourself, you’ll be on the hook for the amount of the difference between what the doctor billed you and the amount that No-Fault will pay.
+If you paid the doctor at the time of treatment and submitted the bill to No-Fault yourself, you’ll be on the hook for the amount of the difference between what the doctor billed you and the amount that No-Fault will pay.

-How to Make Sure You Won’t Have To Pay Your Doctor for Medical Treatment When Injured in a Car Accident
+How to Make Sure You Won’t Have to Pay Your Doctor for Medical Treatment When Injured in a Car Accident

-- Ask the doctor if he or she accepts no-fault.
+- Ask the doctor if he or she accepts No-Fault.

-- If the doctor does accept no-fault, you will be asked to sign a form that says “Assignment of Benefits”.
+- If the doctor does accept no-fault, you will be asked to sign a form that says “Assignment of Benefits.”
 YOU SHOULD SIGN THIS FORM.
-This form allows the doctor to get a directly from no-fault and you are no longer responsible for the medical bill as long as your no-fault coverage is still valid and you have not been denied further treatment.
+This form allows the doctor to get a directly from no-fault, and you are no longer responsible for the medical bill as long as your no-fault coverage is still valid and you have not been denied further treatment.
 If you sign an assignment form, you are not responsible for the portion that was denied.

-Do All Doctors Accept No-Fault As Payment for Medical Treatment?
+Do All Doctors Accept No-Fault as Payment for Medical Treatment?

 No. Almost all doctors accept no-fault as payment for medical treatment.
-But there are some orthopedic surgeons and other doctors who do not accept no-fault.
+But there are some orthopedic surgeons and other doctors who do not accept No-Fault.

-Will No-Fault Pay a Plastic Surgeon For Plastic Surgery?
+Will No-Fault Pay a Plastic Surgeon for Plastic Surgery?

 Yes, and you do not have to pay in advance!
-But plastic surgery is handled very differently with no-fault than other injuries and you need to call us before you get treatment.
+But plastic surgery is handled very differently with No-Fault than other injuries, and you need to call us before you get treatment.